 Word count: up to 4,000: ‘Introduction’, ‘Methods’, ‘Results’, ‘Discussion’ Abstract: up to 250: ‘Background’, ‘Methods’, ‘Results’, ‘Conclusion’ Tables/illustrations: up to 6 References: up to 50

 This article type includes all research reviews that systematically synthesise evidence (e.g. Systematic reviews, Meta-analysis, Scoping reviews, Mixed methods reviews, etc).
 Please include the research type in your title to make the nature of your study clear.

 Please see Original research for more guidance on article requirements.

 Short reports are brief articles presenting laboratory or clinical work, collected case reports, or single case reports of clinical or scientific significance.
 Reports of single mutations at loci which have already been documented will be published only if they are of unusual clinical or biological interest.

-Communication articles include a brief descriptions of significant clinical or laboratory findings.
-Communications should begin with a referenced paragraph (limit: 100 words) in lieu of an abstract, stating the purpose of the study and the main results without methodological details.
+Brief communication articles include brief descriptions of significant clinical or laboratory findings.
+Brief communications should begin with a referenced paragraph (limit: 100 words) in lieu of an abstract, stating the purpose of the study and the main results without methodological details.
 Subheadings should not be used.